smaTc/RemotePlayDetached/README.md

 If you have problems with Streaming you should check the Steam Settings first.
 If there are still any problems leave me a message or open an issue here on GitHub.

 ## Feedback and Contribution
 Feedback and Contributions are welcome.
 If you have improvements just open a pull request and I will have a look at your proposal.
-If there are any questions or suggestions just leave me a message.
+If there are any questions, feedback or suggestions just leave me a message or join the [Discord Server](https://discord.gg/U3zDs6N)

 ## Email
 [smatcx@gmail.com](mailto:smatcx@gmail.com)